 The ESRI is Ireland’s leading not-for-profit economic and social policy research institute.
 We are fully independent and our work is free of any expressed ideology or political position.

 The ESRI’s independence and objectivity is based on the quality of its research and the requirement for reports to meet high academic standards through peer review.

-The ESRI is committed to publish all research reaching the appropriate academic standard, irrespective of its findings or who funds the research.
+The ESRI is committed to publishing all research reaching the appropriate academic standard, irrespective of its findings or who funds the research.
 ESRI research is thus open to public scrutiny.

-- The procedure for the investigating allegations of scientific misconduct are available here.
+The Institute’s procedure for investigating allegations of scientific misconduct are available here.

-- The ESRI’s Child Safeguarding Statement is available here.
+The Institute’s Child Safeguarding Statement (Research) is available here.

 The Institute’s Child Safeguarding Statement (Corporate) is available here.